In the short video at the bottom, I cover some quick tips and tricks to make for cleaner lines with lettering when it comes to wood burning on wood.

 Make a clean transfer.
 I like to use the heat transfer technique for lettering, so that I have a perfect transfer.
 Be sure to flip your text or print in reverse first.
 If you are drawing directly on the surface, use a very light hand.
 Also check out how to transfer your image without using heat.

 Start in the middle of the word.
-That way if you are burning a little hot, it won’t show as much as the beginning of the word.
+Start with a lower temp adn increase from there.
+Starting in the middle ensures balance.
+That way if you are burning a little hot, it won’t show as much as if you are starting at the beginning of the word.

 Slow and steady, as usual.
-Pull don’t push.
+Pulling usually gives you more control than pushing.
 Let the burner glide on the surface.
 For more tips and tricks on burning, check out this blog post and scroll to the bottom to get some super helpful pieces of advice to help you burn smoother.

 Looking for designs and templates to practice burning with?